klumba12/vscroll/README.md

 ```

 ## How it works

-There's a problem of rendering large amounts of data using angular, especially, in case of rich user interface,
-e.g table that consists of thousands of rows or columns and allows filtering.
-Usual Angular approach `ng-repeat="element in elements | filter: filter"` is terribly slow
-because lots of DOM-elements will be removed or added on each filter change.

-The idea of vscroll is to render small amount of DOM-elements once
-and prevent permanent DOM rebuild.

 Since only `threshold` of elements is rendered, `$index` in
 `ng-repeat="item in data | vscroll: vscrollContext track by $index"` expression
 may vary only from 0 to `threshold`
 and `track by $index` clause doesn't allow to add or delete elements.
 But `ng-repeat` still tracks collection returned by `vscroll` filter
 which is changed when data container is scrolled.

-## Karma